libbytheoharis/receiptTracker/README.md

 ### Prerequisites

-You will need to add and install opencv on your local machine.
-This is explained below.
 Within the program is an option for the user to see the each feature being tested.
 The source of the test images used is the "testImage" folder located * [testImage](https://github.com/libbywichman?tab=repositories) - here.

+Since the actual image reader is not yet working, you will not need opencv added to your local machine.

 ### Step By Step